Skip to main content

 A. Drag & drop or use the file selector to add your files

-(NOTE: In the Selected files views, if you’ve chosen images you’ll see an Edit option but it’s very limited and a bit rubbish.
+(Note: In the Selected files view, if you’ve chosen images you’ll see an Edit option but it’s very limited.
 You’ll have better image editing options once the file is uploaded.)

 B. Upload the files